Fact Sheet D1

 You must move your motion in order for it to be debated.
 You can move your motion in one of two ways, explained below.

-If you have given notice of your motion, it will be listed on the notice paper, and you may be able to move and debate it (see ‘Giving notice of a motion’ above for more on giving notice).
+If you have given notice of your motion, it will be listed on the notice paper.

 If you are a minister your notice of motion is listed on the notice paper as ‘Government Business’.
 If you are not a minister your notice of motion is listed on the notice paper as ‘General Business’.